WEDDING DRESS SHOPPING TIPS

 Things I learned as a bridal consultant

-Most people do not know that before I was a wedding photographer, I worked as a bridal consultant in a couple of bridal salons in the Nashville area.
-My job was to help brides select the the wedding gown of their dreams, as well as guide them in the process of selecting their veil, shoes, jewelry, and other accessories.
-After years of assisting wedding parties with this process, I have a few tips for wedding dress shopping that may be helpful for brides-to-be and their entourage.
-Leslie, owner of Lillian Ruth Bride here in Knoxville, has graciously added some extra advice and suggestions as well.
+Before I was a wedding photographer, I worked as a bridal consultant in Nashville.
+My job was to help brides select the the wedding gown of their dreams, and guide them in selecting accessories.
+After years of assisting wedding parties with this process, I have a few wedding dress shopping tips that may be helpful for brides-to-be.
+Leslie, owner of Lillian Ruth Bride here in Knoxville, has graciously added advice and suggestions as well.
 Thank you, Leslie!

 Limit your shopping buddies

-It’s fun to want to surround yourself with your 10 best girlfriends as they all gush over you, but too many opinions can be a bad thing!
+It’s fun to be surrounded by your 10 best girlfriends, but too many opinions can be a bad thing!

 Keep an open mind

-Yes, it’s great to have an idea of what you want – jump online, make a Pinterest board of dress styles that catch your eye.
+Yes, it’s great to have an idea of what you want.
+Make a Pinterest board of dress styles that catch your eye.
 But keep in mind that every body shape is different.
-I absolutely love body skimming, sheath cut gowns, but I’m a short, curvy gal – they look terrible on my frame.
+I absolutely love body skimming, sheath cut gowns, but as a short, curvy gal, they look terrible on my frame.
 Trust your consultant if he/she suggests something totally different than what you think you want.
 It never hurts to try!

 “Most brides are drawn to different fabrics and silhouettes once they are in an actual store and looking at gowns in real life.
 Pinterest can skew our thought process (Photoshopped models are not helpful!).
 Shop with an open mind, and don’t be afraid to ask the stylist to throw you in some styles that are opposite of what you’ve told her you’re looking for.
 Stylists understand the fit of gowns on actual bodies vs. how they look hanging, and you’ll be surprised how different a wedding gown can look on you vs. on the hanger.” -Leslie